filippocasari/AS2-Distributed-Systems/README.md

 ## Exercise 2 & 3
 I implemented ex 2 and 3 together.

-Remember that you need to run the following commends into the dir:
+Remember that you need to run the following command into the dir called:
 ```
 out/production/DistributedSystems2
 ```